ASCNet: Self-supervised Video Representation Learning with Appearance-Speed Consistency: Approach

 \subsection{Appearance Consistency Perception}

 This task aims to minimize the representation distance between two augmented clips from the same video.
 Given a video, we sample two clips $c_i, c_j$ with different playback speeds $s_i, s_j$, respectively.
-We feed the clips into the video encoder $f(\cdot; \theta)$ followed by a projection head $g_a(\cdot; \theta_a)$ to obtain the corresponding features $\mathbf{a}_i, \mathbf{a}_j$.
-Following common practice~\cite{grill2020byol,chen2020simsiam}, we pass $\mathbf{a}_i$ to an additional predictor $h_a(\cdot; \theta_a')$ to obtain the prediction $a_i'$.
+We feed the clips into the video encoder $f$ followed by a projection head $g_a$ to obtain the corresponding features $\mathbf{a}_i, \mathbf{a}_j$.
+Following common practice~\cite{grill2020byol,chen2020simsiam}, we pass $\mathbf{a}_i$ to an additional predictor $h_a$ to obtain the prediction $\mathbf{a}_i'$.
+We also employ a momentum target encoder, whose parameters $\xi$ is an exponential moving average (EMA) of the corresponding parameters $\theta$.
 We minimize the feature distance by using $l_2$ loss as follows:

-Since different data augmentations and playback speeds do not change the content of the clip, we expect the appearance features $a_i'$ and $a_j$ to be always similar.
+Since different data augmentations and playback speeds do not change the content of the clip, we expect the appearance features $\mathbf{a}_i'$ and $\mathbf{a}_j$ to be always similar.